SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ### (apply fun . args): Apply function.

 Calls function FUN.
-The last argument in ARGS must be a list which is appended to the previous arguments.
+Unlike the rather straightforward FUNCALL, which takes its arguments as provided, APPLY expects the last element of ARGS to be a list, which is then appended to the previous elements:

 ~~~lisp
 (fn list x